juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/04_Working_with_Projections.md

 * Check `Custom field name prefix`, and enter `J_`.
 * Click `OK`.

-Open up the attribute table on the U.S. Albers layer.
+Open up the attribute table on the `US_States_Albers` layer.
 At the far right, after `Join_FIPS`, you should now see a series of additional columns, each prefaced with `J_`.
 These should include `J_ALAND` and `J_AWATER`, the area measurements of each state.
 Success!
 Go ahead and hide the TIGER shapefile layer.

 #### Joining Census data to Natural Earth boundaries
 Now that the `US_States_Albers` layer is ready, we can import the CSV file and join population values to each state.